 Maturity and Independence

-The skilled and caring staff serve as a resource for everything from guiding you to resources around campus, accompanying you and your peers to mandatory activities and aiding you in negotiating roommate conflicts, should they arise.
-RAs will help you balance the competing demands of academics and socializing, and enforce policies when necessary.
-The RAs lead floor meetings several times throughout the program and facilitate community building among their cluster of STEM 9/10 students.
-RAs not only support safety, but they are there to be a mentor and answer questions concerning high school and college life.
+The skilled and caring staff support and guide you to resources around campus, accompanying you and your peers to mandatory activities and aiding you in negotiating challenges that may arise as part of living and learning in a new environment.
+RAs will help you balance the competing demands of academics and socializing, and remind you of and enforce policies when necessary.
+The RAs lead floor meetings several times throughout the program and facilitate community building among their group of STEM 9/10 students.
+RAs not only support students, but they are there to be mentors and answer questions concerning high school and college life.

 The residential staff's emphasis on community-building and individual responsibility encourages you to develop the necessary skills and capacities in a way that is as enjoyable as it is rewarding.